We’ve had a short break in our travels since our Etosha National Park expedition and it’s now time to take to the road again.

 This does however, leave us with a sense of wanting to return soon to experience them all, despite the nagging suspicion that we could have made more of our trip as we depart for home once again.

 Did you catch the last episode in our “Cape Town to Namibia” series – Road Tripping Around Namibia – Day Two in Etosha National Park?
-If not, hit the link and join us on the last day of our Etosha National Park adventures.
+If not, hit the link and join us on the last day of our Etosha National Park adventures, or take a 3-day trip with our adventurers to the remote area of The Koakoveld on the next part of their road tripping journey.

 Please Note: The details shared in this blog post around products and services, are correct at the time of publishing.
 However, with time some of this information may change.
 We recommend confirming information with suppliers prior to making final travel arrangements.
 If you do happen to find an issue with any information we’ve shared here, please feel free to contact us so that we can make the relevant changes.